-Although we have a variety of digital media through which we communicate, we still print it, PDF it, mail it, email it and fax it for later review.
+Although we have a variety of digital media through which we communicate, we still print it, PDF it, mail it, and email it for later review.
 Many of us still communicate, inform, educate, advertise and market through print.

 Illustrations help tell your story by augmenting the words and providing a visual point of reference.

-Printed material is still the “mass” and “direct” marketing favourite, from tri-fold brochures, to tradeshow handouts to newspaper and magazine adverts.
-Give the Imagination Factory a call and let the storytellers there tell your story.
+Printed material is still the “mass” and “direct” marketing favorite, from tri-fold brochures to tradeshow handouts to billboards and sell sheets.